Nouvelle-Aquitaine

 NEW BEGINNINGS

+In 2021, the Rondinaud family sold to the Leach family from the US.
 As each era has come and gone, each generation has layered its own re-imaginings and transformation.
 The mix of architectures and eras has infused Puy Vidal with is unique character and charm.
 It has never been uninhabited, and that has infused the property with a palpable feeling of uninterrupted care and love.